BadgersMC/DeviledEggs/README.md

-My first Minecraft plugin that I am developing alongside my Porject Orion, and Java Masterclass program.
+My first Minecraft plugin that I am developing alongside my Project Orion, and Java Masterclass program.
 With great assistance from kangarko and ChatGPT4.

 Recoded, and reuploaded.